pengowray/VaraHuffmanNet/README.md

 * **I have not yet verified my version gives identical output to the original** (I haven't set up a VB6(?) environment)
 * The preferred character encoding used by the original I'm really not sure about, though it's capable of sending any arbitrary byte sequence.
-* Compare efficency with gz or bz
+* Compare efficency with gz or bzip2 (they appear to be much better)
 * What compression is used by other Winlink related protocols and clients (ardop, [pat](https://github.com/la5nta/pat))
 * What error correction is done? (other than the single parity byte) Is it done on another layer?